 12.3 We do not in any way exclude or limit our liability for:

 (a) death or personal injury caused by our negligence;

 (b) fraud or fraudulent misrepresentation;

-(c) any breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession);
+(c) any breach of the terms implied by section 17 of the Consumer Rights Act 2015 or section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession);

 (d) defective products under the Consumer Protection Act 1987; or